Rage (roller coaster): Incidents

 Rage attracted media attention when crows began nesting near the very top of the 72 ft tall roller coaster.
 Despite the fact that the nest was mere inches from the track itself, engineers at the park examined the nest and its location and determined that the nest's location did not pose a threat to coaster riders or the birds.
 The crows were also observed to be seemingly undisturbed by the coaster's operation.

 On 29 July 2023, Rage stopped abruptly, leaving eight passengers stranded 72 feet in the air at a 90-degree angle.
 Rescue teams safely returned the passengers to the ground within 40 minutes.
-The ride, which halted just before 2pm resumed operation around 8:30pm the same evening after thorough inspections.
-Marc Miller, the managing director of the Stockvale Group, explained that the stoppage was due to a computerized safety feature involving two independent computer systems designed to halt the ride if an issue is detected.
+The ride, which halted just before 14:00 resumed operation around 20:30 the same evening after thorough inspections.
+Marc Miller, the managing director of the Stockvale Group, explained that the stoppage was due to a computerised safety feature involving two independent computer systems designed to halt the ride if an issue is detected.